We are pleased to announce the election of 16 new Fellows of the Econometric Society.

-We are pleased to announce the results of the 2015 Election of Officers and Council.
+We are pleased to announce the results of the 2016 Election of Officers and Council.

-Tim Besley, London School of Economics, has been elected Second Vice-President, and will be Vice-President in 2017, and President in 2018.
+Stephen Morris, Princeton University, has been elected Second Vice-President.
+He will be First Vice-President in 2018, and President in 2019.

 Bernard Salanié, Columbia University, has been elected Executive Vice-President.